Rastafabisch/export-LINKFILE.url-from-Safari-on-macOS/README.md

 ## Download
 Download the file from [releases](https://github.com/Rastafabisch/export-LINKFILE.url-from-Safari-on-macOS/releases) and move, once extracted to `~/Library/Services`.

+## Usage
+In Safari you will find the service under `Safari -> Services -> domain.url` in the menubar.

 ## Additional Information
 This can be easily adopted to other macOS browsers if they feature Automator support, but would require additional logic, if they don't.
 Feel free to tinker around.